Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/storage/_index.md

 Storage provides persistent storage service for applications in Altinn.
 It is mostly used by the app-backend to store information about *instances* and their *data* elements.
 It provides a registry of all *applications* metadata, data types and events.
 It is also intended to be used by organisations and other clients to read data.

-Resources: Instance, Application, DataType, ApplicationLogic, InstanceEvent, ApplicationEvent, MessageBoxInstance
+Resources: Instance, Application, DataType, ApplicationLogic, InstanceEvent, ApplicationEvent, MessageBoxInstance, ProcessHistory

 {{%excerpt%}}
 <object data="/architecture/application/altinn-platform/storage/datamodel.png" type="image/png" style="width: 50%;";></object>